Tavnuh/compare-strings/README.md

 Passing `1` to the `email` argument tells the function to ignore the characters after and including the '@' in the first column when performing the calculation.

+#### `check_names`:
+The `check_names` argument is intended to be used in conjunction with the `email` argument.
+It adds another column to the returned DataFrame with a `True` or `False` value, indication whether any part of the string was found in the `big_names_list`.
+For example, it may be useful to ignore the similarity score if the email address passed into the function does not contain anything recognised as a name.

+*Disclaimer* the names list currently contains 7.6k first and surnames from a number of nationalities, but  is in no way exhaustive.
+It also contains some names that are quite short, and may return false positives if those short strings are found in the inputs.

 ## Contribution
 This is my very first python package so contributions are very much welcome.
 Suggestions include: